 - Vegetable oil for frying

 - 1/2 teaspoon corn starch dissolved in 4 tablespoons water (corn starch slurry)

 - 1 tablespoon tamarind powder or 50 grams tamarind pulp

 - Marinate chicken with salt and pepper for at least 30 minutes.
 Overnight for best results.

 - Place chicken in a large bag with corn starch.
-Shake until all chicken pieces are evenly coated.
+Shake until all wings are evenly coated.
 Remove chicken from bag and dust off excess.